An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

 \subsection{Concatenation of global element matrices}

-In this section, we present a procedure for reducing the number of global element stiffness matrices by defining the concept of unique elements.
-Two elements that are non-unique have the same element stiffness matrix and do not interact with each other.
-In the context of the 1-d heat equation, global element matrices for non-unique elements, e.g. non-adjacent elements with identical element lengths and diffusion coefficients, are combined.
-These elements form a unique element group, and the total number of unique elements are determined accordingly for a given problem and discretization.
-The global stiffness matrix is then expressed as the sum of global element matrices corresponding only to these unique elements.
-The concatenated matrices for each unique element are decomposed into unitaries, which are represented by a series of quantum circuits corresponding to the unitary matrices (other than the identity matrix) of the individual elements within each unique element group.
-This process is illustrated for both linear and quadratic element discretizations in the following sections.
+In this section, we present a procedure for reducing the number of global element stiffness matrices by defining the concept of identical non-interacting elements.
+Two elements that are identical non-interacting have the same element stiffness matrix and do not interact with each other.
+In the context of the 1-d heat equation, global element matrices for identical non-interacting elements, e.g. non-adjacent elements with identical element lengths and diffusion coefficients, are combined.
+These elements form an identical non-interacting element group, and the total number of identical non-interacting elements is determined accordingly for a given problem and discretization.
+The global stiffness matrix is then expressed as the sum of global element matrices corresponding only to these identical non-interacting elements.
+The concatenated matrices for each unique element are decomposed into unitaries, which are represented by a series of quantum circuits corresponding to the unitary matrices (other than the identity matrix) of the individual elements within each identical non-interacting element group.
+The following sections illustrate this process for both linear and quadratic element discretizations.